 Kickoff for the program was held on Thursday, March 16, at BCC’s Martinsburg campus (read the press release here).
 The event included the signing of a Memorandum of Understanding between all the partners as well as a roundtable discussion with attendees from various West Virginia state agencies.

 This program is a public-private partnership between the Board of Child Care, Division of Juvenile Services (DJS), Berkeley County Schools (BCS), West Virginia Department of Education (WVDE), and the Office of Diversion and Transition Program (ODTP).

 The program is staffed to handle a maximum capacity of 17 students.

 The idea for the program is to offer an expanded array of educational and therapeutic services not being delivered in the sixteen current Youth Reporting Centers (YRC) throughout the state of West Virginia.
 There are several key differences between the two program models.

 First, youth in the ALP will attend BCC’s school on the Martinsburg campus (some but not all YRC programs provide educational services directly).
-The school is already serving the approximately 20 youth living in BCC’s residential program on the property.
+The school is already serving the youth living in BCC’s residential program on the property.
 Its teachers (licensed and provided by WVDE) and its behavior support staff (trained and provided by BCC) are already familiar with the needs of youth who have experienced trauma, incarceration, or who have a mental health diagnosis.